 Not even scientists know why dogs howl at certain times.
 That said, the dog’s ancestor, the wolf, offers clues that may help answer questions, like “Why does my dog howl?” and “Why do puppies howl?”

-1. It’s getting back to its roots
+1. They’re getting back to their roots

 “It’s not so much that dogs howl because they are anxious, but rather as an atavistic response to bring their pack back together,” Dr. Katz says.
 That is, your pup’s howl may be a throwback to its ancient roots.
 “When a dog’s pack—which now consists of its owners or family—is out of sight for long or not providing the attention the dog wants, these breeds use their vocalizations to signal to the ‘pack’ that it’s time to get back together.”

-2. It misses you
+2. They miss you

 Two tell-tail—er, telltale—signs of separation anxiety are howling and acting out destructively, says Dr. Katz.
 “The best way to help a dog that is acting out in these ways is to get them outdoors and running around,” he says.
 “This helps dogs get out that extra energy they have stored up.”